 In order to receive their TAA, Members must personally record their attendance in Leinster House once daily at any time during the day or evening when Leinster House is open.
-This can be done on a time terminal or by manually completing a sign-in form available in Leinster House.
+This can be done with their key fob on a terminal or by manually completing a sign-in form available in Leinster House.
 Completed sign-in forms are then reconciled on the System for Recording Attendance (SRA).

 - Attendance abroad in the performance of his or her duties as a Member or as an Office Holder, or in the State, (otherwise than in Leinster House) as part of or on behalf of an Oireachtas Committee,

 - Ill-health certified by a medical practitioner (the Member must declare that the absence is medically certified),

 - Extraordinary circumstances, determined by the Ceann Comhairle or Cathaoirleach, as may be appropriate, to be good and sufficient and which could not have been foreseen by the Member.
 In this regard, a Member must apply to the Ceann Comhairle or Cathaoirleach as appropriate.